endel/zodgres/README.md

 # Zodgres

-Database Collections for Postgres with type-safe schema validation using Zod.
+A tiny wrapper on top of Postgres.js with type-safe schema validation using Zod.

+This is not an ORM, and never will be.

 ## Features